The Spiderwick Chronicles (TV series): Critical response

-On review aggregator Rotten Tomatoes, 45% of 11 critics gave the series a positive review, with an average rating of 4.6/10, earning it a "Rotten" score.
+On review aggregator Rotten Tomatoes, 46% of 13 for the first season are positive, with an average rating of 4.9/10.
+The site's critical consensus read: "The Spiderwick Chronicles delivers a lackluster adaptation that's in need of greater imagination and purpose."
 Metacritic, which uses a weighted average, assigned a score of 48 out of 100 based on 7 critics, indicating "mixed or average reviews".

 Arezou Amin of Collider gave the series a positive review, awarding the series 7 out of 10 stars.
 She praised the showrunners' decision to do away with the episodic format of the source material in favour of serialized storytelling, which made it easier for viewers unfamiliar with the original novels.
 Amin also praised the performance of the cast members particularly Christian Slater and Joy Bryant as Mulgarath and Helen Grace.
 She also praised the series' character development of the three Grace siblings and the incorporation of their sibling dynamics into the main story plot.
 However, Amin was also critical of the drawn-out nature of the Grace family conflict.
 She described the show's visual effects as "remarkable and realistic."
 Amin also observed that the series chose to emphasize horror over its fantasy elements, but criticised the inconsistent tone of the horror elements throughout the series.

 Caroline Siede of The Daily Beast gave the series a critical review, criticizing the series for downplaying the fantasy elements of the source material in favor of contemporary issues such as teenage mental health struggles and family drama.
 Siede observed the lack of fantasy adventure elements such as fairies and goblins, which she attributed to budgetary restrictions rather than artistic choice.
 While critical of the series' fractured subplots, she praised the performances of Slater and Woodard.

 Aramide Tinubu of Variety gave a predominantly critical review, stating that it "lacks the excitement and adventure" of the source material.
 While she praised the TV series adaptation for highlighting teenage issues such as dark thoughts, ostracization and perfectionism, she criticized its stalled story spacing, humdrum tone and the "unimaginative and lackluster" fantasy elements.
 Tinubu was also critical of the showrunners' decision to age the Grace brothers from preteens to teenagers but praised the series for exploring the dynamics between the Grace siblings and Alyvia Alyn Lind's character Calliope.

 Emma Stefansky of IGN gave a critical review, stating that "this updated version of the beloved book series only captures traces of the magic."
 She was critical of the showrunners' decision to age up the main protagonists into teenagers and to de-emphasize the fantasy elements in favor of focusing on real-world issues such as absentee parents, dead relatives, and mental issues.
 However, Stefansky praised the incorporation of both modern American and international cultural references not found in the source material such as plantations, redlining, South American manchineel trees, Nazar amulets, and Native American wendigos.